shivasayz/Todo-React/README.md

 - **React**: The core JavaScript library for building user interfaces.
 - **CSS**: For styling the app and ensuring a responsive design.
-- **Local Storage**: To persist tasks even after refreshing the app or closing the browser.

 ---